manitajay/costObest/README.md

 the customers find it convenient to shop online but presence of many websites makes it a bit confusing task for the customer to judge.
 This project aims at resolving this ambiguity

-# BLOCK DIAGRAMS AND METHODOLOGY
-1. Web sites are picked and API calls are made in step 1 .
-2. The response received is to be scraped using beautiful soup.
-3. Important information retrieved is to stored in server and rendered.